-The minimum requirement for the master’s degree is the satisfactory completion of total credit hours required by the department which have been submitted as a Graduate Plan of Study and approved by the Dean of Graduate Studies and Research and by the student’s adviser.
+The minimum requirement for a graduate degree is the satisfactory completion of total credit hours required by the department which have been submitted as a Graduate Plan of Study and approved by the Dean of Graduate Studies and Research and by the student’s adviser.

 - A minimum of 16 credits must be at the 500 level or higher.

-- Only graduate-level credits can be applied to a masters' degree.
-No course work done in courses less than the 400 level will apply to a master's degree.
+- Only graduate-level credits can be applied to a graduate degree.
+No course work done in courses less than the 400 level will apply to a graduate degree.

 - Courses at the 400 level must be approved for graduate credit, be taught by an approved graduate faculty member, and be approved by the offering department for inclusion in graduate degree programs.

 - A maximum of 8 credits can be earned in Directed or Independent Study (597/598/698) courses, with the except of the Master of Interdisciplinary Studies degree, which has a maximum of 12 credits.

 - A maximum of 16 credits earned through a combination of courses of unspecified content (including Thesis 599/699) credit can be applied to the total minimum number of hours required to complete the master’s degree.
 Of these 16 credits, a maximum of 12 credits can be earned through courses of unspecified content excluding thesis.
 Individual programs may have more restrictive requirements.
 Graduate courses of unspecified content are defined as courses in which the student or department is not restricted by the Graduate Bulletin to a specific area of subject matter.